 A catalog in Iceberg is an inventory of Iceberg namespaces and tables.
-Iceberg comes with many catalog implementations, such as Hive, Glue, and DynamoDB.
-It will even include a generic REST-based catalog in an upcoming release.
+Iceberg comes with many catalog implementations, such as REST, Hive, Glue, and DynamoDB.
 It’s even possible to plug in your own catalog implementation to inject custom logic specific to your use-cases.

 For this walkthrough, we will use the

 RestCatalog that comes with Iceberg.
 Let’s get started!